heynemann/skink/docs/source/skink_events.rst

         #*server - It's the current server instance
         #*context - The current context.
         #In order to access them just use data['server'] or data['context']

     server.subscribe('on_before_server_start', on_before_server_start_handler)

 on_after_server_start
 ----------------------

 This event is fired right after skink's server is started.
-This is a good oportunity do anything that needs to be done after the server is up.

 To subscribe::
     def on_after_server_start_handler(data):